Freeongoo/spring-examples/test-spring/readme.md

 Difference:
 - @ContextConfiguration is an annotation from the Spring Test Framework, which is suitable for every Spring application,
-- @SpringApplicationConfiguration is from Spring Boot and is actually a composite annotation, which includes ContextConfiguration with the custom SpringApplicationContextLoader as loader.
+- (removed) @SpringApplicationConfiguration is from Spring Boot and is actually a composite annotation, which includes ContextConfiguration with the custom SpringApplicationContextLoader as loader.

 Configuration db